Taxes · September 08, 2025

 • Under Section 179, businesses can deduct the cost of business property placed in service during the year, within generous limits.

-• Businesses can also claim first-year bonus depreciation on the same property if it qualifies—although this deduction is being gradually phased out over the next few years.
+• Businesses can also claim first-year bonus depreciation on the same property if it qualifies.

-• This combination of deductions could result in a write-off of virtually the entire cost of the property in just one year—even if all or part of that cost is financed.
+• This combination of deductions could result in a write-off of virtually the entire cost of the equipment in just one year—even if all or part of that cost is financed.

 This material is for informational purposes only and is not intended to be an offer, specific investment strategy, recommendation or solicitation to purchase or sell any security or insurance product, and should not be construed as legal, tax or accounting advice.
 Please consult with your legal or tax advisor regarding the particular facts and circumstances of your situation prior to making any financial decision.
 While we believe that the information presented is from reliable sources, we do not represent, warrant or guarantee that it is accurate or complete.